prasannayasan/Rpx-Training/wsl.md

 ## Ubuntu Connection
 - Command -> **lsb_release -a** to check bash & ubuntu version.
 - we can intergrate bash with hyper for great UI.
 - we can use bash with visual studio as well.
+- Linus Subsystem will share files with Window Subsystem.

 ## Warning